|home portfolio biography shop contact|

 Since Lockdown Damian has also turned to making HOUSE PORTRAITS on commission.
 So far he has made over 50 for happy Scottish clients.
 (See Shop for examples) Damian is also currently working on an alphabet book of animals, birds & insects and was recently commissioned for an iphone cover for distribution in the US.

-Damian's work is available to purchase from the Glasgow Print Studio, the Billcliffe Gallery in Glasgow, UK, The Fotheringham Gallery, Bridge of Allan and the Green Gallery, Buchlyvie, Stirlingshire.
+Damian's work is available to purchase from the Glasgow Print Studio, Billcliffe Gallery in Glasgow, UK, Smithy Gallery, Blanefield G63 and the Green Gallery, Buchlyvie, Stirlingshire.
 Prices range from £100-£500.